 The person named as the Executor, even though he/she may be assisted by an attorney, accountant and financial advisor, nevertheless has the ultimate fiduciary responsibility to administer the Estate on behalf of the heirs and creditors.
-An Estate might be on-going for a year or longer, and often, the physical, financial and emotional responsibilities are too much for an elderly, out-of-state or otherwise busy Executor.
+An Estate might be on-going for a year or longer, and often, the physical, financial, and emotional responsibilities are too much for an elderly, out-of-state, or otherwise busy Executor.

 6. Will Errors

 The BIGGEST Will error is dying without a Will or dying without a valid Will.
-Without a Will, the State of Pennsylvania, through the intestate statutes, determines to whom and when your assets are distributed.
+Without a Will, the Commonwealth of Pennsylvania, through the intestate statutes, determines to whom and when your assets are distributed.
 Without a Will, the Estate might be distributed to unintended or remote heirs.
 Even if a Will has been prepared, if it is not up-to-date it can be as bad as not having one at all.

 5. Leaving Everything to your Surviving Spouse